-More specifically: On weekends, trains run all through the night, and there have been some violent attacks on innocent travelers in tourist hot spots like Alexanderplatz or Friedrichstraße recently.
+More specifically: On weekends, trains run all through the night, and there have been some violent attacks on innocent travellers in tourist hotspots like Alexanderplatz or Friedrichstraße recently.
 However, these kind of attacks happen very rarely and shouldn’t keep you from using public transport or visiting the places you want to see.
-Aside from the muggers, you'll find people on Kurfürstendamm or Tauentzien inviting passers-by to play the old shell game—which is, of course, a complete scam.
+Aside from the muggers, you'll find people on Kurfürstendamm or Tauentzien inviting passers-by to play the old shell game – which is, of course, a complete scam.

-However, the most widespread type of crime in Berlin—and possibly the whole of Germany—is bike theft, which occurs most frequently in the trendy neighborhoods you’ll probably be hanging out in: Mitte, Kreuzberg, Neukölln.
+However, the most widespread type of crime in Berlin – and possibly the whole of Germany – is bike theft, which occurs most frequently in the trendy neighbourhoods you’ll probably be hanging out in: Mitte, Kreuzberg, Neukölln.
 Make sure you don’t leave your bike standing in the street overnight as you’re likely to find it gone or stripped of its wheels the next morning.

 HOW NOT TO BE A SHITTY TOURIST

-Berlin hostel are where tourists from all over the world come to perfect their antisocial behavior.
+Berlin hostel are where tourists from all over the world come to perfect their antisocial behaviour.
 The smell of trash and rotting döner wafts around them like a 500-metre halo of ill health.

 Tourists also seem intent on giving us cancer.
-They want so badly to identify with the peasants who lived under Erich Honecker’s Communist regime that they sign up for “Trabi Tours” in their droves—the Trabi being probably the worst car ever designed by a German.
-It was made out of plastic, the engine was useless and burned leaded petrol, and people in East Germany had to wait for up to eight years to get their hands on one of these “vehicles."
-Of course, Germans learned from their past and nobody drives these pieces of shit any more—but tourists love them and rent them out so they can drive aimlessly around town while pumping carbon dioxide into the lungs of pedestrians.
+They want so badly to identify with the peasants who lived under Erich Honecker’s Communist regime that they sign up for “Trabi Tours” in their droves – the Trabi being probably the worst car ever designed by a German.
+It was made out of plastic, the engine was useless and burned leaded petrol, and people in East Germany had to wait for up to eight years to get their hands on one of these “vehicles”.
+Of course, Germans learned from their past and nobody drives these pieces of shit any more – but tourists love them and rent them out so they can drive aimlessly around town while pumping carbon dioxide into the lungs of pedestrians.
 If you manage to avoid being hit by one or choking to death on the fumes, the climate change they're helping to bring about will eventually wipe us all out anyway.
-Please don’t encourage this sort of behavior, the only things worse are the booze bikes.
+Please don’t encourage this sort of behaviour, the only things worse are the booze bikes.

 PEOPLE AND PLACES TO AVOID

-Sadly, just because the war is long over, it doesn‘t mean the dumbest of all Germans have completely disappeared—they’ve just moved a little further outside the city center, to places like Friedrichsfelde or Köpernick.
+Sadly, just because the war is long over, it doesn‘t mean the dumbest of all Germans have completely disappeared – they’ve just moved a little further outside the city centre, to places like Friedrichsfelde or Köpernick.
 Frustratingly, they’ve also learned to blend into their surroundings, so they won’t necessarily be skinheads in bomber jackets any more.
 The best way to recognise them is by searching for a crushing aura of total failure.
+Random Youth Gangs

 Young, angry, bored: the perfect combination.
 Usually they hang out in groups of four at subway stations around town and wait for the perfect moment to give someone a kicking in front of the CCTV.
-Media reports have called the rise of youth violence in Berlin’s subway stations “alarming” and “totally irrational," so don’t hang around on your own and don’t flash your expensive smartphone around.
+Media reports have called the rise of youth violence in Berlin’s subway stations “alarming” and “totally irrational”, so don’t hang around on your own and don’t flash your expensive smartphone around.
+Potsdamer Platz – Mitte

 They took the great No Man’s Land.
 They destroyed Tresor, a techno institution.
 They bulldozed everything else that represents Berlin’s history.
-What we got instead is a cold, sharp, and clinical attempt at a skyline, characterized by pointless skyscrapers and really bad Feng Shui.
+What we got instead is a cold, sharp and clinical attempt at a skyline, characterised by pointless skyscrapers and really bad Feng Shui.
+Checkpoint Charlie

 TIPPING AND HANDY PHRASES